You can find starting prices here.

-No; the files will become publicly available either way.
+No; I have no interest in keeping model files private.
 Please understand that you are not paying for the files, but rather you are paying for my effort in creating them!

-I print my figurines out of PLA, which is the most common 3D printing plastic.
+I print my figurines out of PLA, a common 3D printing plastic.
 Where it makes sense, I internally reenforce figurines with metal bolts.

 Sometimes I add metal balls or other weights to prevent the figurines from tipping over.
 All of this needs to be planned in advance, of course.

 I use Creality Ender 3.
-It was the best 200€ printer on the market when I bought it, that's why I picked it.
-I'm not sure if it still is.
+It was the best 200€ printer on the market when I bought it, that is why I picked it.
+I am not sure if it still is.
 3D printing progresses very quickly!

-I made a few 3D printed upgrades for my printer, but it's mostly stock and works really well.
+I made a few 3D printed upgrades for my printer, but it is mostly stock and works really well.

 I use Blender for designing pony models.